 Your safety is guaranteed when using this heater.
 You can easily tell this by looking at the built-in safety features like automatic shut-off which puts off your heater in case it gets too hot or gets tipped off.
 At the front part of the heater, you can spot the safety protection guard that further enhances your safety.

 - Safety features: auto shut-off, safety protected guard, and tip over switch

 - Comes with a siphon pump and 4 c batteries

 - 1.2-gallon fuel capacity; can heat up to 14 hour

 I told you, you can never go wrong with the Dyna-Glo products…and the Dyna-Glo WK11C8 Indoor Kerosene Convection Heater is yet another living proof.
 Available in an attractive white finish, this particular model supplies 360 degrees of convection heat to your home, garage, etc.

-Again, the duration and heating efficiency will depend on the grade of kerosene you use as well as the age of the wick you’re using.
+Again, the duration and heating efficiency on large spaces will depend on the grade of kerosene you use as well as the age of the wick you’re using.
 Remember that it’s giving you all this heat with only a 1.1-gallon tank.